 **See pictures below of various other configurations…**

-The connector card will work beautifully in a wide variety of guitars having a two or three-way selector switches and up to three pickups.
-The illustrations here presume a basic Les Paul or SG type of configuration – see below for more illustrations including Strats and Tele’s with various combinations of Rivets and traditional pickups…
+The connector card will work beautifully in a wide variety of guitars having a two-way or three-way selector switch and up to three pickups.
+The first illustration presumes a basic Les Paul or SG type of configuration – see below for more illustrations including Strats and Tele’s with various combinations of Rivets and traditional pickups…

 Here’s an explanation of the Connector Card’s “ports” for those of you who are curious or prone to fool with things…